IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `GraphQLRequest withHeader(String key, String value)` - Adds a new custom header to the request.
 Returns the current instance.

 `GraphQLRequest withHeaders(Map<String, String> headers)` - Adds multiple custom headers to the request.
 Returns the current instance.

+`GraphQLRequest withVariable(String name, Object value)` - Assigns a value to a variable from query/mutation by its name.

+`GraphQLRequest withVariables(Map<String, Object> variables)` - Assigns multiple values to variables from query/mutation by a map with their names as keys.

 `override String toString()` - Returns a GraphQL request as a JSON for an HTTP request.